terry151653/ESUNRAG/README.md

 4. **Contest Reference Setup (Optional)**:

-   - Since the final reference data is not reproducible, if you're intresting in reproducing the same result in contest, you can unzip reference data.
+   - Due to the random nature of LLMs, the final reference data is not reproducible.
+If you're interested in reproducing the same results from the contest, you can unzip the provided reference data.
-   - This will create 3 subdirectories in `./reference/`: `faq/`, `updated_finance_output/`, `updated_insurance_output/`.
    ```bash
    unzip reference.zip
    ```
+   - This will create 3 subdirectories in `./reference/`: `faq/`, `updated_finance_output/`, `updated_insurance_output/`.

 5. **Dataset Setup**:

-   - Place your questions in `./dataset/preliminary/`.
+   - Questions are already stored in `./dataset/preliminary/`.

 6. **API Keys**: